Guide

 Why email is a graph problem

 Graph queries are natural here.
 Shortest path between two contacts tells you who can introduce you.
-Betweenness centrality finds bridge connectors — people who link otherwise disconnected groups.
-Community detection reveals teams and clusters.
-PageRank identifies who receives the most attention.
-Try doing any of that with a SQL JOIN across a flat contacts table.
-You could write the query, but it would be slow, brittle, and unreadable.
-Graph databases make these operations first-class.
+Betweenness centrality finds bridge connectors.
+Community detection reveals teams and project groups.
+Try doing any of that with SQL JOINs on a flat contacts table.

 nylas email list --json --limit 1000 > emails.json